Reviews You Can Rely On

 What's the Best Value?

 Though value is not formally considered in overall product scoring, it likely plays an important role in your purchase decision.
 In our reviews, value is what you get relative to what you pay.
 In quantitative terms, products with a comparatively high score and low price have a higher value.
 Based on our testing, models that come away as high-value options include the BerrCom Non-Contact Infrared for a contactless model and the Vicks SpeedRead for a more traditional, digital stick thermometer.
-We purchased two high-end professional-grade models to use as controls in our experiments — the Welch Allyn Sure Temp Plus 690/692 and the Exergen TAT-5000.
+We purchased two high-end professional-grade models for our experiments as controls — the Welch Allyn Sure Temp Plus 690/692 and the Exergen TAT-5000.
 These models may offer the most in terms of practically precise accuracy but fall short when it comes to overall ease of use and are devoid of any special features, which is great news — it means that you don't need to spend hundreds of dollars to get a reliable and accurate thermometer that is much more user-friendly than the versions used by hospitals.

 Simple to use with a fast reading